Sonu-Dutta/Frontendmentor-url-shortening-api/README.md

 Another attempt to play around with API and understand it better.
 Not very hard as I only need one data from get request.
 This will be my 3rd small project using API.
 Working with it is not hard however it does get a little harder when I have to work with dynamic DOM elements.
 Once again was glad to practice some CSS and eventlisteners.
 I try not to match the original design as much as I did before as it takes more time and I prefer to spend it mostly on JavaScript.

 The hardest part which I never managed to finish is saving the cache after reloading.
 I tried different ways but I am not getting the final result.
 I do manage to retrieve the previous data (the input value, for instance) however I am unable to make it visible.
 I usually use console.log-s to understand what I am doing and it does work, I do retrieve everything I need but I have a hard time displaying it on dynamic elements.
 The elements stay there after refresh however they are empty.
 I will for sure get back to this project again!

-## Contribution

-This project serves as a project to show off my personal skills.
-I do not accept any contributions like pull requests to this project however if you have any suggestions or ideas feel free to message me or submit an idea in the [discussions](https://github.com/Sonu-Dutta/Frontendmentor-url-shortening-api/discussions).
-Otherwise, you are free to fork this project and change it for your own purposes.

 ## Useful resources